Christmas Decoration Crafts

 Wiggle Eyes (I like self-adhesive ones.)

-White Chenille Stem (“pipe cleaner”) (for Santa’s eyebrows, small amount needed)
+White Chenille Stem (“pipe cleaner”) (for Santa’s eyebrows, the small amount needed)

 White “Loopy Chenille” (also known as “Curly Chenille Hank”)